Dehumidification and the Meat Industry

 That’s because air is cooled down by the cold surfaces, and the water vapour in the air condenses to water.
 So, what effect does this have on meat products?

 Water droplets hitting meat products can encourage germ development, causing spoiling and unpleasant odours, but the real issue lies in packing.
-Cardboard remains the favoured packing material for the meat industry across the world, and yet it is also happens to be extremely absorbent.
-For areas with high humidity levels that poses a significant problem, with moist cardboard boxes potentially ruining whole stocks.
+Cardboard remains the favoured packing material for the meat industry across the world, and yet it also happens to be extremely absorbent.
+For areas with high humidity levels that pose a significant problem, with moist cardboard boxes potentially ruining whole stocks.

 High humidity in cold areas also has the added effect of making the air seem colder, a factor which has been linked to decreased productivity levels and a growing sickness absence rate.
 So, what can a business in the meat industry do to combat these issues?

 Invest in food industry dehumidification, of course.